TobikoData/sqlmesh/docs/guides/multi_repo.md

 ...
 ```

-Even if you do not have a need for multiple repos now, it is probably a good idea to add a `project` key so that you can easily support multiple repos in the future.
+Even if you do not have a need for multiple repos now, consider adding a `project` key so that you can easily support multiple repos in the future.